-Other than those disclosed in the Audit & Risk Committee Report, we have provided no non-audit services to the Company in the period under audit.
+We have provided no non-audit services to the Company in the period under audit.

 Our audit approach

 Overview

 Audit scope

 - The Company is a standalone Investment Trust Company and engages Frostrow Capital LLP (the "AIFM") to manage its assets. - We conducted our audit of the financial statements using information from the AIFM and J.P.
 Morgan Europe Limited with whom the AIFM have engaged to provide certain administrative functions. - We tailored the scope of our audit taking into account the types of investments within the Company, the involvement of the third parties referred to above, the accounting processes and controls, and the industry in which the Company operates. - We obtained an understanding of the control environment in place at the AIFM and adopted a fully substantive testing approach using reports obtained from the AIFM and service providers.